-Pest Present in China Potential to be on pathway Present within Australia Potential for establishment and spread Potential for economic consequences Pest risk assessment required Pseudococcus maritimus (Ehrhorn, 1900) [Hemiptera: Pseudococcidae] Grapevine mealybug Yes (Li 2004; Zhang 2005b; AQSIQ 2006) Yes Early stages damage the young roots of grapevines before moving up onto the vine to damage shoots, stems and fruit (Zhang 2005b).
+Pest Present in China Potential to be on pathway Present within Australia Potential for establishment and spread Potential for economic consequences Pest risk assessment required Pseudococcus maritimus (Ehrhorn, 1900) [Hemiptera: Pseudococcidae] Grapevine mealybug Yes (AQSIQ 2006; Li 2004; Zhang 2005b) Yes Early stages damage the young roots of grapevines before moving up onto the vine to damage shoots, stems and fruit (Zhang 2005b).
 No verified records found.
 Literature records for P. maritimus in Australia are misidentifications of other mealybug species including P. affinis , P. calceolariae and P. longispinus (Williams 1985), although Williams and Granara de Willink (Williams and Granara de Willink 1992) contradicts this by stating P. martimus is common in Australia and the USA.
-However, Gimpel Jr and Miller (Gimpel Jr and Miller 1996) correctly states that there is no correct records of P. martimus outside the New World.
-Yes The potential for P. martimus to become established and spread in new areas is reflected by its wide host range, which includes cultivated and ornamental plants from 44 families (Ben- Dov 2009d).
+However, Gimpel Jr and Miller (Gimpel Jr and Miller (96) correctly states that there is no correct records of P. martimus outside the New World.
+Yes The potential for P. martimus to become established and spread in new areas is reflected by its wide host range, which includes cultivated and ornamental plants from 44 families (Ben- Dov 2010j).
 Most of the listed hosts occur throughout Australia.
 Climatic conditions in Australia may be suitable for its establishment and spread.
 Yes Mealybugs feed on sap, stressing their host plants and reducing yield of commercial crops.
 Production of honeydew also promotes growth of sooty moulds, which reduce the marketability of fruit (CABI 2009).
-Yes Riptortus pedestris (Fabricius, 1775) [Hemiptera: Alydidae] Bean bug, pod bug Yes (Zhang 2005b) No Although AQSIQ (2007) advised that there were no reports of this pest harming grapes, Zhang (2005b) reported that adults and nymphs suck the sap from young shoots and fruit of grapevines.
-Heteroptera are not likely to be carried by fruit (AQSIQ 2007) because they characteristically drop from their hosts when disturbed, or fly off (Alcock 1971).
-Not assessed Not assessed Not assessed No Trialeurodes vaporariorum (Westwood, 1856) [Hemiptera: Aleyrodidae] Grape whitefly, greenhouse whitefly Yes (Li 2004; Zhang 2005b) No Recorded to feed only on leaves (Li 2004; Bi et al. 2007).
-Not assessed Not assessed Not assessed No
+Yes Pulvinaria vitis (Linnaeus, 1758) Synonym: Coccus betuae Linnaeus, 1758 [Hemiptera: Coccidae] Yes Inner Mongolia, Xinjiang, Xizang (Tang 1991; Yang et al. 2008; Zhang and Wu 2007).
+Yes Yang et al. (2008) reports that Pulvinaria vitis attacks table grapes, walnuts and other hosts in China and the nymphs feed on young shoots, leaves and fruits of grapes.
+No records found (Ben- Dov 2010k; CABI 2009) Yes Many hosts are present in Australia such as apricot, walnut, almond, grape, apple, pear, peach, cherry, plum, and quince.
+Many parts of Australia have a similar climate to the native countries of Pulvinaria vitis .
+Yes Scale insects are destructive pests of orchards in Xinjiang.
+Large numbers of scale insects can reduce yields of orchards and vineyards (Yang et al. 2008).
+Yes